Possible measles exposure at Tucson International Airport

-A person with measles who visited Tucson at the end of April may have exposed travelers at Tucson International Airport to the disease, public health officials said Wednesday.
+A person with measles who visited here at the end of April may have exposed travelers at the Tucson International Airport to the highly contagious disease, public health officials said Wednesday.

-The person, who was an out-of-state visitor, traveled to Tucson between April 17 and 29, according to a press release from the Arizona Department of Health Services.
+The out-of-state visitor traveled to Tucson between April 17 and 29, according to a news release from the Arizona Department of Health Services.

-The release states the person may have exposed the public to the disease at the airport between 6 to 10:30 a.m. on April, Monday 29.
+The person was potentially contagious and may have exposed the public to the disease at the airport between 6 and 10:40 a.m.
+Monday, April 29, the release said.

 Chris Minnick, a spokesman with the department, said the airport is the only community exposure officials know about at this time.